brian-beeler/privoxy-pilot-macos/README.md

 **Q. Why not create multiple config files for different filter groups instead of using Privoxy Pilot to create and edit a new config file each time change are made?**

 A. Then there would be multiple config files to deal with.
 By using Privoxy Pilot to copy the original config file and making the necessary changes there's only a single config file to modify.

+**Q. Do you take donations?**

+A. No but I ask that you consider donating to the [Privoxy(https://www.privoxy.org/faq/general.html#DONATE)] project as none of this would've been possible without their hard work and dedication to building an invaluable application.